pi3d/pi3d.github.com/sphinx/FAQ.rst

       render setting to a shader.

 #.
 I see nothing but the background (you will need to set background to
-    non-transparent and a color not equal to black to white to determine if this is happening):
+    non-transparent and a color not equal to black or white to determine if this is happening):

-      Either the shape is behind the near plane, beyond the far plane, is outside the field of view or the polygons are facing away from the camera.
+      Either the shape is behind the camera, too far away, is outside the field of view, is too small, too large or the polygons are facing away from the camera.
 Often this is because you are actually **inside** the object.
-Try using the Camera.point_at([x,y,z]) function (see demos/ClashWalk.py for use) or move and rotate the object.
+Try using the Camera.point_at([x,y,z]) function (see demos/ClashWalk.py for use) or move and rotate the object and camera.
 Sprite and ImageSprite shapes are one sided so cannot be seen from behind, try using a Plane instead

 #.
 I can just see black silhouettes against the background: